-There are three things that the Northern Italian city of Turin are widely known for: chocolate, food, and Fiats.
-If you’re a foodie, this is the city for you to be in!
+There are three things that the Northern Italian city of Torino (Turin) are widely known for: chocolate, food, and Fiats.
+If you’re a foodie like us, then this is the city for you!

 My blog post on Turin will be short and sweet for a couple of reasons: 1) My Nikon DSLR broke back in Lake Garda and I can’t get a new one until we get to France (so pardon the low-quality iPhone photos for this blog post), and 2) We just so happened to visit during Ferragosto, Italian’s summer vacation period which begins on 15 August (my birthday), so several shops and restaurants were closed, making the large city feel like a bit of a ghost town.
 However, we made the best of our three days here, exploring both the city and the mountains.

 Things to do in Turin

 The Mercato di Porta Palazzo is the largest outdoor market in all of Europe, open every day.
 We had fun picking out ingredients to make dinner at home.
 I prepared wild boar ragout with orecchiette, cherry tomatoes and yellow beans.